zwyatt/SeekDB/README.md

 ## Known Issues
 - Seekrep and seekdb only take one keyword as a name argument.
 - Whois will trigger the seekrep capture if the seek fails and the capture hasn't timed out yet, throwing an error.
-(Don't use whois after failed seek.)
 - Similarly, manually using seek after a failed seekrep seek will throw an error.
 - It's difficult to tell what type of damage to use on mobs with a lot of immunities and no weaknesses or strengths.